farlee2121/DevEssentialsBlog/content/draft/2023-03-02-Scala-Enums-and-csharp-unions.md

 ```

 This is facinating and a bit validating.
 I'm glad my C# approach is good enough that Scala teaches it.
-Perhaps all C# needs to complete it's union type experience is better static analyzer support.
+Perhaps all C# needs to complete its union type experience is better static analyzer support.